-How to Dispute Credit Report Errors — The FCRA Step-by-Step
+How to Dispute Credit Report Errors (FCRA)

 An FTC study found that 1 in 5 Americans has at least one error on their credit file.
 Disputing is free, takes 30 days, and is your right under the Fair Credit Reporting Act.
 Here's the exact process for Equifax, Experian, and TransUnion — plus what to do if the bureau refuses.